raylaijh/raylaijh.github.io.test/_posts/2020-07-24-vault-pki-ocp.md

 ## Installing Vault on OpenShift

-The recommended way to run Vault on OpenShift is via the Helm chart.
-Helm is a package manager that installs and configures all the necessary components to run Vault in several different modes.
-To install Vault via the Helm chart in the next step requires that you are logged in as administrator within a project.

 We will follow the HashiCorp's [official document][vault-minikube] as a guide to install Vault.
 In this guide, Vault is deployed with Consul as a backend.

 [vault-minikube]: https://learn.hashicorp.com/vault/kubernetes/minikube